noahehall/nodeproto/packages/libraries/README.md

 # Library files

-- each library provides some small utility ogic
+- each library provides some small utility logic